Caring For Your Own Dead

-Caskets for burial can be homemade, made by a carpenter or cabinetmaker, or bought from cooperative funeral directors, and they are also now available directly from retailer stores.
+Caskets for burial can be homemade, made by a carpenter or cabinetmaker, or bought from cooperative funeral directors, and they are also now available directly from retail stores and online.
 See Funeral Consumers Alliance: Caskets - How to Save On Them for tips on saving on caskets.

 Most cemeteries require that the casket be placed inside a concrete grave liner to prevent the ground from subsiding.
 Some cemeteries offer them for sale, but otherwise you must buy one from a funeral director.
 In Massachusetts they cost anywhere from $400 to $1,000, installed.
 The best deal is almost always from the cemetery, if they sell grave liners.